 This post on 6 Ways to Use Essential Oils has more details and more information.

 Even if you know about basic essential oils facts, it's important to know where to buy pure essential oils.
-After first joining with 2 multi-level marketing essential oils companies, I decided to do some heavy-duty investigating to figure out essential oil facts and where to get the “best” essential oils for my money.
+After first joining 2 multi-level marketing essential oils companies, I decided to do some heavy-duty investigating to find out more essential oil facts and where to get the “best” essential oils for my money.

 Furthermore, if you'd like you can go here to get a free copy of my new guide – Essential Oils – 10 Things You NEED to Know Before You Buy.

 I hope these essential oil facts help you make sense of a very convoluted industry.